xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 Bear in mind that communication is required:

-- To the respective database instances
+- To the respective database instances:
   - Primary outbound to TCP `5432`
   - Secondary outbound to TCP `5432` and `5431`.
 - Between both Kubernetes Ingress via HTTPS